google/llvm-premerge-checks/README.md

 *Phabricator* (https://reviews.llvm.org) is the code review tool in the LLVM project.

-The workflow checks the patches before a user merges them to the master branch - thus the term *pre-merge testing**.
+The workflow checks the patches before a user merges them to the main branch - thus the term *pre-merge testing**.
 When a user uploads a patch to the LLVM Phabricator, Phabricator triggers the checks and then displays the results.

-The CI system checks the patches **before** a user merges them to the master branch.
-This way bugs in a patch are contained during the code review stage and do not pollute the master branch.
-The more bugs the CI system can catch during the code review phase, the more stable and bug-free the master branch will become. <sup>[citation needed]()</sup>
+The CI system checks the patches **before** a user merges them to the main branch.
+This way bugs in a patch are contained during the code review stage and do not pollute the main branch.
+The more bugs the CI system can catch during the code review phase, the more stable and bug-free the main branch will become. <sup>[citation needed]()</sup>

 This repository contains the configurations and script to run pre-merge checks